 Spread in an area of over 35,000 square feet, Sky Terrace is amongst the newest additions to the Chin Swee Temple post the completion of redevelopment work.
 The terrace is also known as “Place for Heavenly Offering,” where tourists will get a chance to soak up the beauty around them.
 In addition, tourists and devotees can stroll around the new development and soak up the scenic beauty of the whole area.

-Devotees visiting the Chin Swee Caves Temple also gather in large numbers to worship Kuan Yin.
+Devotees visiting the Chin Swee Caves Temple in Malaysia also gather in large numbers to worship Kuan Yin.
 The temple complex has a giant statue of Kuan Yin right at the entrance gateway.
 A square right at the base of the statue leads one to the statue of Lord Buddha and a temple known as the “Buddha Hall.”

 Visitors and devotees like to spend a reasonable amount of time for meditation and prayers at the Buddha Hall.
 Late Tan Sri Lim Goh Tong statue is also right behind the temple.
 The “architect of the temple” figure was installed by the Chin Swee Caves Temple Building Society.

-The figure of Kuan Yin stands tall at the Chin Swee Caves Temple, and beside the statues, a small Buddhist temple, “Buddha Hall,” is also present.
+The figure of Kuan Yin stands tall at the Chin Swee Caves Temple in Genting Highlands, and beside the statues, a small Buddhist temple, “Buddha Hall,” is also present.
 Devotees can visit the Buddha Hall to offer prayers and sit and meditate in solace.
 The square, which runs along the bust and temple, has several gazebos where tourists can relax.
 The pathway which stretches from the statue to the main temple complex has stone carvings brought down from China.
 The complete path is full of carvings and illustrations depicting ancient Chinese tales.

 10 Chambers of Hell illustrates an evil person's process during their journey through hell.
 The interesting depictions through statues and illustrations pique the interest of every tourist and visitor and especially the younger group and children.
 Chambers collectively create a path towards the top of the hill.
 The complete journey to the top is known as the “Journey To Enlightenment.”